What I need to know about Lactose Intolerance

 - cottage cheese

-Rarely, people with lactose intolerance are bothered by small amounts of lactose.
+Rarely, people with lactose intolerance are even bothered by small amounts of lactose.
 Some boxed, canned, frozen, packaged, and prepared foods contain small amounts of lactose.
 These foods include

 - bread and other baked goods